angular-experts-io/modern-angular-workshop/exercise-component/README.md

 * What is the non-obvious advantage of using Angular signals in regard to Angular API surface, especially lifecycle hooks?
 * What's the best (easiest) way to manage template context when using IDE like WebStorm or IDEA?
 * Why we should **always** use `[someAttr]="someValue"` binding instead of `someAttr="{{someValue}}"`
+* What are self-closing tags and why we should always use them when possible?

 ## How to use exercises